david-wallace-croft/cargo-lambda-prototype/README.md

   - There are online applications which will generate these values for you
   - https://tonyxu-io.github.io/pkce-generator/
 - Enter the CargoLambdaSignupUrl in your browser
+  - This was one of the outputs of the CFn template
   - Replace the placeholder code_challenge value parameter value
 - Click on "Sign up" to create a new user account
 - Log in with the new user account